 This sentiment applies to Marijuana use and abuse, as well.
 While, just yesterday, former Attorney General Eric Holder came out in support of reclassifying marijuana from a Schedule I substance (the most dangerous category for drugs with no medical use) to a less restrictive category, and while public perception of Marijuana use in the US appears to be changing, nevertheless, the SSA continues to penalize claimants with non-medically prescribed Marijuana use.
 This is true even where such “self-help” really does provide relief of one’s medical conditions.
 An important exception is that marijuana prescribed by a medical provider should be treated as is any other medical treatment.

-At Silver & Silver, we’ll help you determine whether you meet the SSA’s definition of disability and advise you on steps to take to present your strongest case to the SSA.
+At Silver & Silver, our trusted SSI attorneys in Philadelphia will help determine whether you meet the SSA’s definition of disability and advise you on steps to take to present your strongest case to the SSA.
 Contact us today for a free consultation.